 Thus, the legends of the birth of Ganapati symbolizes him as the true and only creation of Parvati.
 The conflict between Shiva and Ganesha during the birth is also a symbol and reflection of Shiva (the light of the chidakasam) in the field of creation (materiality of the earth).
 This goes on to prove that intelligence arises in the field of Prakriti only.

 Since Ganesha is the son of both Shiva and Parvati, he represents both the eternal realities.
 He is the lord of an internal organ (Antahkarana) that operates our perception, cognition, and awareness.
-These are the operations that personify the gods in heavens.
+These are the operations that personify the gods in the heavens.
 The supporting power is the breath and soul (Shiva and the resting place is the body (nature).
 The action can only be, however, controlled by intelligence.

 At the highest level, Ganesha signifies human intelligence, and as a son of Parvati, Ganesha represents all tattvas or realities.
-Anyone can worship him if they want to solve the problem, achieve goals, success and find happiness and peace.
+Anyone can worship him if they want to solve the problem, achieve goals, success, and find happiness and peace.